-Risk Management and Due Diligence
+6 Risk Management and Due Diligence

-- 7.5 The Council accepts there is a higher risk on commercial investment than with treasury investments.
+- 6.1 The Council accepts there is a higher risk on property investments than with treasury investments.
 Financial risk will be weighed up against social and economic benefits of the investment.
-The principal risk exposures include variances resulting in a disruption or fall in income streams, fall in capital value which is either site-specific or due to general market conditions, deterioration in the credit quality of the tenant. - 7.6 The Council assesses the risk of loss before entering into and whilst holding property investments/property opportunities by carrying out appropriate due diligence checks and implementing mitigation measures in managing risk: - The tenants need to be of good financial standing (this is assessed using Dun & Bradstreet credit rating reports and annual accounts).
+The principal risk exposures include variances resulting in a disruption or fall in income streams, fall in capital value which is either site-specific or due to general market conditions, deterioration in the credit quality of the tenant. - 6.2 The Council assesses the risk of loss before entering into and whilst holding property investments/property opportunities by carrying out appropriate due diligence checks and implementing mitigation measures in managing risk: - The tenants need to be of good financial standing (this is assessed using Dun & Bradstreet credit rating reports and annual accounts).
 The number of tenants e.g. sole tenant or multi tenanted will be assessed. - The property condition such as date of construction and any imminent or significant refurbishment or modernisation requirements (forecast capital expenditure). - How the property investment, financial or non-specified investment meets the Council's multiple objectives as set out in the Council's strategy. - The lease must meet certain standards, such as being in a commercial popular location and have a number of years left on the lease providing a certain and contractually secure rental income stream into the future.
-Any break clauses will be assessed along with the number of unexpired years, bank guarantees and rent reviews. - The location will be within West Devon Borough Council's boundary.
+Any break clauses will be assessed along with the number of unexpired years, bank guarantees and rent reviews. - The location will be within the South Hams District Council's boundary as set out in the Investment Strategy.
 The population of the catchment area, the economic vibrancy and known or anticipated market demand as well as proximity to travel infrastructure and other similar properties will be assessed.